 In addition, procrastination can also occur in other domains.
-For example, procrastination can occur when it comes to general life tasks, such as paying bills and cleaning the house, or on tasks relating to the domains of business and writing.
-Similarly, people can procrastinate on activities relating to interpersonal relationships, such as when it comes to responding to texts from friends or approaching potential romantic partners.
-There are also other types of procrastination beyond these, such as business, social-media, and writing procrastination.
+For example, people can procrastinate on various life tasks, like paying bills and cleaning the house, or on tasks relating to the domains of business and writing.
+Similarly, people can procrastinate on activities relating to interpersonal relationships, like responding to messages from friends or approaching potential romantic partners.

-Finally, these types of procrastination may be further differentiated based on other relevant criteria.
-For example, it’s possible to draw a distinction between online and offline workplace procrastination, where online workplace procrastination involves using digital devices, whereas offline workplace procrastination doesn’t involve using digital devices.
-Similarly, it’s possible to draw a distinction between bedtime procrastination, which involves unnecessarily postponing going to bed, and while-in-bed procrastination, which involves unnecessarily postponing going to sleep after already getting into bed, and these two types of procrastination can be considered to be sub-types of sleep procrastination, which involves procrastinating on going to sleep in general, and they can also have their own sub-types, like revenge bedtime procrastination.
+Likewise, it’s possible to draw a distinction between bedtime procrastination, which involves unnecessarily postponing going to bed, and while-in-bed procrastination, which involves unnecessarily postponing going to sleep after already getting into bed.
+Furthermore, these two types of procrastination can be considered as sub-types of sleep procrastination, which involves procrastinating on going to sleep in general, and they can also have their own sub-types, like revenge bedtime procrastination.

 Other types of procrastination

-It is possible to distinguish between additional types of procrastination/procrastinators based on various criteria, including cognitive, emotional, and motivational ones.
+It is possible to distinguish between additional types of procrastination and procrastinators based on various criteria, including cognitive, emotional, and motivational ones.
 Such types include, for example:

-- Concerned and unconcerned procrastinators, who differ in terms of whether they are concerned about their tendency to delay.
+- Concerned and unconcerned procrastinators, who differ in terms of whether they’re concerned about their tendency to delay.

 - Optimistic and pessimistic procrastinators, who differ in terms of how they view their ability to complete future tasks.

-- Procrastinators who differ based on personality traits such as extraversion (the trait of being outgoing and social) and neuroticism (the tendency to be prone to negative emotions and psychological stress).
+- Procrastinators who differ based on personality traits such as neuroticism and extraversion.
 This includes, for instance, neurotic procrastinators, who procrastinate primarily due to their high neuroticism, extroverted procrastinators, who procrastinate primarily due to their high extraversion, anxious idealists, who are afraid of failure and being judged, daydreamers, who are easily bored by their work, and avoidant postponers, who postpone tasks that they feel threaten their autonomy.